An asbestos management survey is one of the two most commonly used types. Here, we look at what’s involved in a little more detail.

 Ahead of your asbestos management survey, provide the inspecting company with the following:

 - Building plans

 - A full history of previous asbestos management work

 Get In Touch if You’re Looking for Asbestos Management Surveys

 At Core Surveys, we’ve been asbestos management specialists since 2004, and have built up extensive industry knowledge over the years.
-We’re full accredited to undertake all kinds of asbestos testing, including asbestos management surveys and asbestos air testing.
-We cover London, the south and Wales, offering a full line-up of consultancy services.
+We’re fully accredited to undertake all kinds of asbestos surveys and testing, including asbestos management surveys and asbestos air testing.
+With offices in Sussex and South Wales, we cover Brighton, London, Surrey and Kent as well as Cardiff, Swansea and surrounding areas in Wales.
+We offer a full line-up of asbestos consultancy services.
 Get in touch and learn more about how we could help you meet your asbestos management needs.